oracle-livelabs/security/iam-containers/oig/oig.md

 	<copy>kubectl get pods -n oimcluster -o wide</copy>
 	```

-	It may take about 6-7 minutes for all the pods to be in the RUNNING state.
-While the pods are starting you can check the startup status in the pod logs.
+	It may take about 6-8 minutes for the OIM pod (oim-server) to be in a READY 1/1 state.
+While the pod is starting, you can check the startup status in the pod logs.

 	![OIG pods](images/17-pods.png)